 National Cancer Institute (NCI)

 Toll-free number 1-800-4-CANCER (1-800-422-6237)

-Offers a wide variety of free, accurate, up-to-date information about cancer to patients, their families, and the general public; also can help people find clinical trials in their area.
+Part of the US National Institutes of Health, the NCI offers a wide variety of free, accurate, up-to-date information about cancer to patients, their families, and the general public; also can help people find clinical trials in their area.

 National Coalition for Cancer Survivorship